AwalDeep/Article-Summary-Extraction-NLP/README.md

 # Article-Summary-Extraction-NLP
 Given an article, generate its summary
+In NLP, there are two approaches to do the text summarization.
+The first one, extractive approach, is a simple approach which is extracting key words or sentences from article.
+The second one, abstractive approach, is generating a new sentences base on given article.
+It needs more advanced technique.
 The approach used here is the extractive one.

 ## TO RUN :